NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-and-Publish-a-Package.md

 		nuget spec
 	</code>

 3. Open the file in your favorite text editor.
 It will look something like the code below, where tokens in the form *$&lt;token&gt;$* will be replaced during the packaging process with values from the project's Properties/AssemblyInfo.cs file.
-For more details on tokens, see [Creating a nuspec file](/ndocs/create-packages/create-a-package#create-a--nuspec-file).
+For more details on tokens, see [Creating a .nuspec file](/ndocs/create-packages/creating-a-package#creating-the--nuspec-file).

 		<?xml version="1.0"?>
 		<package>